 Hiking this side of the Sierra Nevada is not possible in the winter months, when there are high chances of snow on the trail.
 And in the summer months there’s hardly any shade to take shelter from the sun and heat.
 Make sure to carry enough water – though there is a spring at the highest point.

 Beas de Granada

-In terms of hiking in Sierra Nevada, this is one of the unmissable trails, thanks to the breathtaking views of the entire mountain range.
+This is one of the unmissable trails, thanks to the breathtaking views of the entire mountain range.
 The best time to walk the Beas de Granada is the winter, when the mountains are snow capped and the views even more beautiful.

 GR-7 Trevélez – Busquístar